srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

   deriving stock (Show, Eq, Generic)

 deriveGeneric ''Route
-deriveIsRoute ''Route [t|[]|]
+deriveIsRoute ''Route [t|'[]|]
 ```

-TH function `deriveIsRoute` will create the `IsRoute` instance for `Route`, which in turn provides a `routePrism` method that returns, effectively, an [`optics-core` `Prism'` type](https://hackage.haskell.org/package/optics-core-0.4.1/docs/Optics-Prism.html#t:Prism-39-)--specifically, `Prism' FilePath Route`.
+The TH function `deriveIsRoute` will create the `IsRoute` instance for `Route`, which in turn provides a `routePrism` method that returns, effectively, an [`optics-core` `Prism'` type](https://hackage.haskell.org/package/optics-core-0.4.1/docs/Optics-Prism.html#t:Prism-39-)--specifically, `Prism' FilePath Route`.
 This prism can be used to both encode and decode routes to and from the associated file paths.

 ### `DerivingVia`